 An Authentic Smile

 Despite these fiendish medieval experiments, one French neurologist made some important discoveries regarding genuine and “fake” smiles.
-Guillaume Duchenne de Boulogne analyzed the heads of guillotine victims to study how the face muscles worked.
+While others before him analyzed the heads of guillotine victims to see how long, if at all, victims lived after being executed, it was Guillaume Duchenne de Boulogne who studied how face muscles worked using electrical stimulus.
 The Zygomatic muscles he studied span the side of the face and attach to the corners of the mouth.
 These muscles also are attached to the orbicularis oculi, which are independent muscles that separately pull the eyes back, producing “crow’s feet”.
 Through his experiments, Duchenne proved that, unlike the “crow’s feet” muscles, we can control the zygomatic muscles to feign happiness or to signal subordination.
 An authentic smile should be accompanied by wrinkles around the eyes.
 Say Allen and Barbara Pease, husband and wife body language experts, “insincere people smile only with their mouth.”
 Today, a true or genuine smile is called the “Duchenne smile”.

 The Merrill Institute Mission

 Others have built upon Duchenne’s legacy including, but not limited to, Dr. Paul Eckman, Haggard and Isaacs, famed psychologists Wallace Friesen and Dr. David Matsumoto, Swedish physician Carl-Herman Hjortsjö, and The Center for Body Language—to name a few.

 We at the Merrill Institute intend to build on this legacy, both in Micro Expressions and Body Language training.
 Stay tuned to our next blog as we individually analyze the 7 Micro Expressions as well as introduce the concept of the 88 Major Body Language Positions.